madsportslab/gmeta/README.md

 ### `static init`

-_creates the following hierarchy and files in the current working directory:_
+Creates the following hierarchy and files in the current working directory:

 `
 assets/css/site.css